 Strange Days on Video

-meant that the BBFC had the power to censor a film more heavily on video in comparison to its theatrical version, due to the fact that scenes from a film could be played out of context within the confines of a home viewing environment.
-Particularly, it
+part, this meant that the BBFC had the power to censor a film more heavily on video in comparison to its theatrical version, due to the fact that scenes from a film could be played out of context within the confines of a home viewing environment.

-was far easier for underage viewers to view scenes on videotape without supervision, so even 18-rated films were often cut on video to remove objectionable material for fear of children being exposed to unsuitable content.
-Embarrassingly, the Video
+Particularly, it was far easier for underage viewers to view scenes on videotape without supervision, so even 18-rated films were often cut on video to remove objectionable material for fear of children being exposed to unsuitable content.

-Recordings Act would be discovered to have been unenforceable in 2009, since the European Commission was not notified about its inception.
-Nevertheless, in 1996 this was not known, and the BBFC acted within the confines of the Act.
+Embarrassingly, the Video Recordings Act would be discovered to have been unenforceable in 2009, since the European Commission was not notified about its inception.
+Nevertheless, in 1996 this was not known, and the BBFC acted within the confines

 Cut Scenes: Video cuts to the killing of Iris